-Responsible Alpha's Governance Disclosure Reporting 2-10 Nomination and selection of the highest governance body The CEO is the founder of the company and as such, at this stage in 2022, the highest governance body.
-2-11 Chair of the highest governance body ne CEO is the founder of the company and as such, at this stage in 2022, the highest governance body.
-2-12 Role of the highest governance body in overseeing the management of impacts Development: The CEO, having been actively involved in sustainable development, ESG, and climate risk since 2006, has placed sustainability, climate, and ESG policies and practices at the core of Responsible Alpha's business.
+Responsible Alpha's Governance Disclosure Reporting 2-10 Nomination and selection of the highest governance body The Board, as of 2023, is the highest governance body.
+2-11 Chair of the highest governance body The Board, as of 2023, is the highest governance body.
+2-12 Role of the highest governance body in overseeing the management of impacts Development: The President and CEO, having been actively involved in sustainable development, ESG, and climate risk since 2006, has placed sustainability, climate, and ESG policies and practices at the core of Responsible Alpha's business.
 He has directly adopted the CFA Code of Ethics and Standards of Professional Conduct for Responsible Alpha as a requirement for all contractors at Responsible Alpha.
 Furthermore, Responsible Alpha has collaborated with various organizations like Principles for Responsible Investment and UN Global Compact to guide the firm's strategic growth.
 The CEO is also supported by the independent contractors and advisors for the development of policies.
-Identify and manage impacts: The CEO, as the highest governing body of Responsible Alpha, was the initiator of this sustainability report according to the GRI standards and hence reviewed the development of the material impacts.
+Identify and manage impacts: The President and CEO, as the highest governing body of Responsible Alpha, was the initiator of this sustainability report according to the GRI standards and hence reviewed the development of the material impacts.
 The CEO sent the survey to the stakeholders and asked for their confirmation on the material topics chosen.
 He also spoke to some of these stakeholders to understand their views.
 Based on the results, the CEO directly started the process of developing the new policies needed for Responsible Alpha.
-Effectiveness: It is the first year of reporting of Responsible Alpha.
-The policies will be developed at the end of the year 2023 and put in place in 2024.
+Effectiveness: It is the second year of reporting of Responsible Alpha.
+The consultant manual has been developed at the end of 2023 with all the relevant policies, and other additional documents such as the DEI, Staff Resource Council (SRC) policies or climate change and sustainability commitments will be done and implemented in 2024.
 The effectiveness will be measured from the reporting year 2024.
 2-13 Delegation of responsibility for managing impacts As mentioned above, Responsible Alpha had no staff in 2023 to delegate this management responsibility.
-It is also the first year of reporting.
 More will be developed in terms of reporting for the year 2024 2-14 Role of the highest governing body in sustainable reporting See 2-5 and 2-12.